preetkakkar/Magento_Product_Enquiry/README.md

 <strong>popup_form.phtml → </strong>  Contains the popup form layout and input fields for customer inquiries. <br>

-<strong>ajax-productenquiryform → </strong> Add file in the root of Magento.
-This file handles form submission and sends emails using PHPMailer.
+<strong>ajax-productenquiryform.php → </strong> Handles form submission and sends emails using PHPMailer.

 ### With this implementation, customers can easily ask product-related questions, improving engagement and customer support.